 • National Cable & Telecom.
 Ass’n v.
 Brand X Internet Servs. (upholding FCC’s determination that cable modem broadband Internet access service is solely an unregulated “information service” under the federal Communications Act and does not include a regulated “telecommunications service” component).

 Thomas is a Fellow of the American Academy of Appellate Lawyers and is a frequent lecturer in his areas of expertise.
 While at the Department of Justice, he served as Appellate Counsel to the Intellectual Property Task Force Executive Staff, and he was awarded the John Marshall Award for Outstanding Legal Achievement, the Department’s highest award presented to attorneys for contributions and excellence in legal performance, in recognition of his handling of patent-law matters before the Supreme Court.
-Most recently, Thomas has garnered national recognition for his Appellate Practice in the 2024 edition of The Legal 500 – United States, the 2025 edition of Best Lawyers in America, and the 2024 publication of Chambers USA, which has repeatedly highlighted Thomas for his “expertise in appellate litigation” and experience with employment and antitrust disputes, as well as Congressional Investigations.
+Most recently, Thomas has garnered national recognition for his Appellate Practice in The Legal 500 – United States, Best Lawyers in America, and in Chambers USA, which has repeatedly highlighted Thomas for his “expertise in appellate litigation” and experience with employment and antitrust disputes, as well as Congressional Investigations.
+Thomas was also recently named a “Litigation Star” by Benchmark Litigation.

 Thomas served as an Assistant to the Solicitor General of the United States from 1992-1994.
 In that position he presented oral argument before the Court and handled numerous other appellate matters for the government.
 He also served as a law clerk to Justice Anthony M. Kennedy of the Supreme Court and to Circuit Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.
 He received his law degree from Yale Law School in 1987, where he was a Senior Editor of the Yale Law & Policy Review.
 He received his bachelor of science degree magna cum laude in mathematics/computer science and economics from Willamette University in 1984.